Employee Wellness Programme

 - Any and all employees of all levels in organisations who need to manage and deal with fatigue, stress, conflict and anger in the workplace.

-Apart from the above 7 dimensions, this 3-day workshop will particularly also focus on various modules and what influence this can have on the human mind and body:
+This 3-day workshop will in particular focus on various modules and what influence these can have on the human mind and body.

-Introduction: Overview of the 7 dimensions of wellness
+* Introduction: An overview of the dimensions of wellness

 Emotional behaviour leading to a toxic environment.